 - Re-establish the healthy microbes with a highly-diverse, commensal blend of probiotics.

 - Feed your dog a prebiotic that will feed the probiotics, (examples being chlorella or apple).

 - If you suspect your dog has a leaky gut, contact MicroMed for our Leaky Gut Protocol.

 - Add an antioxidant, preferably a polyphenol-rich antioxidant (think red, yellow and orange foods such as sweet peppers, carrots, pumpkin).
 Polyphenols have the capacity to change the bacterial populations in the gut of your dog.
-Polyphenols can bind to and alter the cell membranes of pathogenic bacteria, interfering with their activity and growth.
+They can bind to and alter the cell membranes of bad bacteria, interfering with their activity and growth.
 If we simply allow our dogs a healthy, fresh diet, nature can take care of the rest.